dannylesmy/Item7-readability/README.md

 ## Overview

 Employing Item 7 of the 10-K reports over a 26-year period, this study examines the evolving readability of financial reporting.
-Using a dataset of more than 200,000 reports retrieved from SEC EDGAR filings, we observe a noticeable decline in readability over time.
+Using a dataset of more than 200,000 reports retrieved from SEC EDGAR filings via EDGAR-CORPUS (https://github.com/lefterisloukas/edgar-crawler), we observe a noticeable decline in readability over time.

 ## Key Findings